Execute FreeLing on MacOS

 - If you installed from a binary package,

-, unless you specified a custom installation directory withCMAKE_INSTALL_PREFIX
+FREELINGDIRis/usr/local, unless you specified a custom installation directory withCMAKE_INSTALL_PREFIX, in which caseFREELINGDIRis that directory.

 Check FreeLing manual (https://talp-upc.gitbooks.io/freeling-user-manual/), section "Using the analyze script", to find out the parameters it accepts.